 Integrated tax and visa tracking

-If your travel tracking system includes automated tax and visa compliance services, the system should be able to automatically populate those services with your days in country or other
+If your travel tracking system includes automated tax and visa compliance tools, the system should be able to automatically populate those tools with your days in country or other

 tax jurisdiction (for tax compliance) and your days permitted in a visa area.